Debbie Whitmont

 Debbie Whitmont is an Australian television journalist.

-In 1989 Whitmont began her work at ABC as a researcher.
+In 1989, Whitmont began her work at ABC as a researcher.
 She then spent three years in commercial television, working for Channel 10.
-Whitmont then returned to Four Corners as a reporter, producer and later associate producer.
-From 1993 to 1996 Whitmont was a Middle East correspondent for ABC and filed reports from Iran, Iraq, Syria, Lebanon, Egypt and Pakistan for Lateline, Foreign Correspondent, and The 7.30 Report.
-In 1998 she returned to report for Four Corners.
+Whitmont returned to Four Corners as a reporter, producer and later associate producer.
+From 1993 to 1996, she served as a Middle East correspondent for ABC, filing reports from Iran, Iraq, Syria, Lebanon, Egypt and Pakistan for Lateline, Foreign Correspondent, and The 7.30 Report.
+In 1998, she returned to report for Four Corners.